 We also believe that all children are equal, regardless of how they were conceived or how they became part of their family.

 This means that our curriculum in designed so that all participants can learn about sexual health in a way that does not marginalize or leave them, their family, or anyone else, out of the story.
 It’s empowering to know that each and ever kid has the opportunity to build the skills they need to go out there and live their life to its fullest.

 About Rachel Ginocchio, MPH

 Rachel holds a Master’s Degree in Public Health (MPH) with a focus in maternal and child health.
 She received her degree at the University of Washington as an MCHB Economics Fellow, and was awarded the Dean’s Letter of Recognition for Community Service.

 Rachel directed two women’s reproductive health clinics, and served as a health communications specialist for the American Sexual Health Association.
-As a Genetics Community Planner, she assessed and developed a five-year strategic plan for genetics in Oregon and presented her work at numerous meetings and conferences.
+As a Genetics Community Planner, she co-developed a five-year strategic plan for genetics in Oregon and presented her work at numerous meetings and conferences.

 Rachel spent eight years building her family through assisted reproduction and adoption.
 She has emerging from motherhood, writing, teaching, and presenting a modernized version of sexual health.

 Rachel founded Roads To Family in 2017